 You’ve always had full control over what your room says about you.
-You’ve picked everything from bed sheets and plants to how bright you like your lighting settings.
-Now, maybe for the first time, you’re going to share a space with a roommate, partner, friend, or family member and you have to come together to decide on how to decorate your space.
+You’ve picked everything from bed sheets and plants to how bright you like your lighting set.
+Now, maybe for the first time, you’re going to share a space with a roommate, partner, friend, or family member and you have to come together to decide how to decorate your space.

 If you can’t come together and reconcile your differences, perhaps divide and conquer.
 The best compromise is to double down on your art: one wall for me, one wall for you.
 Again, take a moment to agree on the category, but from there, off you go on your own.

 Third-party insight can be extremely valuable, especially if that outsider has a design background.
-Pick that person who won’t be biased to a person, but rather uphold the aesthetic of the space.
+Pick a person who won’t be biased but